antidot3/znc-tor/README.md

 * ```docker run -d -p 8080:8080 --name znc-tor antid0t3/znc-tor```

 This will run ZNC on port 8080 of your host machine

+## Other info
+When you try to connect to your new ZNC server from your IRC client you might get an error saying something about invalid ssl fingerprint.
+This can easily be solved by running this command in your znc config directory where znc.pem is:
+* ```openssl x509 -sha1 -noout -fingerprint -in znc.pem | sed -e 's/^.*=//;s/://g;y/ABCDEF/abcdef/'```
+Add the output of this to your IRC client's ssl fingerprint setting for ZNC